AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-RetransmissionsTimeoutsCaching.rst

   custom ``anjay_fw_update_get_coap_tx_params_t`` handler `docs
   <../api/fw__update_8h.html#a50900e2aaff21e91df693795965136b2>`__),

-- in the commercial versions, there are also additional fields in ``anjay_configuration_t`` that configure transmission parameters for non-UDP transports.
+- additional fields in ``anjay_configuration_t`` that configure transmission parameters for non-UDP transports.

 We recommend to refer to the doxygen documentation for more details.